seeul8er/RepPanel_ESP32/README.md

   - ESP32 DevKit
   - [ER-TFTM035-6 display with capacitive touch screen](https://www.buydisplay.com/lcd-3-5-inch-320x480-tft-display-module-optl-touch-screen-w-breakout-board)

-Other display modules with a resolution of 480x320 should also work as long as they are supported by **lv_port_esp32**
+Other display modules with a resolution of 480x320 should also work as long as they are supported by `lv_port_esp32`

-**As of now RepPanel is optimized for 3.5" displays with a resolution of 480x320 pixels.
-The display is connected via SPI.**
+As of now RepPanel is optimized for 3.5" displays with a resolution of 480x320 pixels.
+The display is connected via SPI.

 **Tested Firmware**
   - Duet2 WiFi with RepRap Firmware v3.0 and corresponding Duet2WebControl

-**All Duet2 boards or newer with RepRap Firmware v3.x should work.**

 ## Installation